History of the Knights of Columbus: Racial integration in the U.S.

 The 1964 Supreme Convention was scheduled to be held at the Roosevelt Hotel in New Orleans.
 A few days before the Convention, new Supreme Knight John W. McDevitt learned the hotel admitted only white guests, under the state's racial segregation policy.
 He threatened to move the Convention to another venue.
 The hotel changed its policy and so did the Order.
 The Convention amended the admissions rule to require that a new applicant could not be rejected by less than one-third of those voting.
 In 1972 the Supreme Convention amended its rules again, requiring a majority of members voting to reject a candidate.

+The Knights of Columbus provided $25,000 in lodging scholarships for clergy to attend Martin Luther King Jr.'s I Have a Dream speech in 1963.

 Recent history

-According to Massimo Faggioli, the Knights of Columbus are "'an extreme version' of a post-VaticanII phenomenon, the rise of discrete lay groups that have become centers of power themselves."

 Heads of state

 In 1959, Fidel Castro sent an aide to represent him at a Fourth Degree banquet in honor of the Golden Jubilee of the Order's entry into Cuba.
 Supreme Knight Luke E. Hart attended a banquet in the Cuban Prime Minister's honor in April of that year sponsored by the Overseas Press Club.
 He later sent him a letter expressing regret that they were not able to meet in person.

 Hart visited President and fellow Knight John F. Kennedy at the White House on Columbus Day, 1961.
 Hart presented Kennedy with a poster of the American flag with the story of how the Order got the words "under God" inserted in the Pledge of Allegiance.